Edwin Stanton: Illness worsens

 Afterwards, Stanton took to arguing a case in the Pennsylvania federal court involving disputed West Virginia lands, which were valued in the millions of dollars because of their coal and timber.
 By this time, Stanton's illness was painfully visible.
 He grew so sickly that papers related to the case had to be delivered to him at his home.
 The court ruled against Stanton's client, but Stanton won an appeal at the U.S. Supreme Court to have the case remanded back to the lower court.
 At Christmas time, Stanton was not able to travel down the stairway of his house, so the family celebrated in his room.

 Many speculated at the time that Grant, who had largely ignored Stanton for several months, was due to reward him for his campaigning efforts.
 Stanton stated, however, that should a position in Grant's administration be offered, he would reject it.
 Ohio congressman Samuel Shellabarger wrote: "[Stanton] says he has not a great while to live & must devote that to his family..."
 Early in the new year, Stanton was preparing provisions for his death.
 However, when spring arrived, Stanton's condition improved.
 When the rejuvenated Stanton appeared at a congressional enquiry, talks of Grant rewarding Stanton resumed.
-Several thought Stanton a good fit for the esteemed role of ambassador to England; instead, Grant offered Stanton the United States diplomatic mission to Mexico, which he declined.
+Several thought Stanton a good fit for the esteemed role of ambassador to Great Britain.
+Instead, Grant offered Stanton the United States diplomatic mission to Mexico, which he declined.